Hingaia

 Hingaia is a rural coastal suburb of Auckland, New Zealand.
 It is located on the shores of the Pahurehure Inlet, to the southwest of the Papakura Town Centre.
+Hingaia is an official name.
+Hingaia Stream runs into the inlet south of the suburb.

+Hingaia Park contains a sculpture of the Waiohua chieftainess, Hingaia.

 History

 During the major reformation of local government in 1989, Hingaia was included into the Papakura District boundaries.
 In 2010, after a review of the Royal Commission on Auckland Governance, the entire Auckland Region was amalgamated into a single city authority.
 As well as the former Papakura District, all other territorial authorities were merged into a single Auckland Council.
 The suburb of Hingaia is part of the Manurewa-Papakura ward.